On Easter Sunday, Trump threatens to end DACA and 'stop' NAFTA

 The president added that "Border Patrol Agents are not allowed to properly do their job," blaming Democrats.
 He also claimed, without providing context, that "'Caravans' coming."

-“Fox and Friends” aired a segment with right-wing commentator Tomi Lahren earlier in Sunday that claimed onscreen: “CARAVAN OF ILLEGAL IMMIGRANTS HEADED TO U.S.”
+"Fox and Friends" aired a segment earlier Sunday with right-wing commentator Tomi Lahren that claimed onscreen: "CARAVAN OF ILLEGAL IMMIGRANTS HEADED TO U.S."

 The president went on to threaten the North American Free Trade Agreement (NAFTA) and call for a border wall.